-I've got chest pains - have I had a heart attack?
+I've got chest pains - am I having a heart attack?

 Heart attack diagnosis